eth-sri/sven/README.md

 # SVEN: Security Hardening and Adversarial Testing for Code LLMs
 SVEN enables controlling LLMs to generate secure (for security hardening) or unsafe code (for adversarial testing), while maintaining functional correctness.
 It achieves this by learning continuous prompts (or prefixes) with specialized loss terms on our curated dataset.
-SVEN currently supports [CodeGen LLMs](https://github.com/salesforce/CodeGen) but can be applicable to other LLMs.
 This repository contains SVEN's source code and trained prefixes, as well as training and evaluation data.
 For more technical details, check our [paper](https://arxiv.org/abs/2302.05319).

 ## Directory Structure
 The directory structure of this repository is shown as below:
 ```
 .
-|-- data_train_val     # our curated dataset for training and validation (Table 1)
+|-- data_train_val     # our curated dataset for training and validation
 |-- data_eval          # datasets used for evaluation
-    |-- dow            # evaluation scenarios for our main CWEs (Table 2)
-    |-- dop            # evaluation scenarios for prompt perturbations (Figure 12)
-    |-- not_trained    # evaluation scenarios for CWEs unseen during training (Table 3)
-    |-- human_eval     # HumanEval benchmark from the MultiPL-E framework (Table 4)
 |-- sven               # SVEN's source code
 |-- scripts            # scripts for training and evaluation
-|-- trained            # trained prefixes for 350M, 2.7B, and 6.1B codegen-multi models
+|-- trained            # trained prefixes
 ```

+SVEN currently supports [CodeGen](https://arxiv.org/abs/2203.13474), [InCoder](https://arxiv.org/abs/2204.05999), and [SantaCoder](https://arxiv.org/abs/2301.03988).
+It should be straightforward to add support for other LLMs (PR welcomed).

 ## Setup
 Clone this repository and set up Python dependencies (a virtual environment is recommended):